jsjohn1951/minishell/README.md

 			E.g: echo hello world | cat | grep -o hello | cat -e
 				The output of echo is piped to cat, then cat's output is piped to the grep command, and so forth until the end.
 The last command will then display the output on the regular STDOUT or file descriptor 1.

-			Pipes and redirections can be mixed as well inorder to redirected stdin or stdout within a pipeline.
+			Pipes and redirections can be mixed as well inorder to redirect stdin or stdout within a pipeline.

 			E.g: cat < test.txt | cat -e > test2.txt | echo hi | cat -e